mruston209/Springboard/Capstone2/Readme.md

 The minimum QB salary was $6000.
 The maximum QB salary was $9000, though there were only 3 occurences with a QB salary of $9000.
 In case you're curious:

--Kyler Murray (the Arizona Cardinals QB) had a salary of $9000 during week 3, when they played against the Jacksonville Jaguars.
+*Kyler Murray (the Arizona Cardinals QB) had a salary of $9000 during week 3, when they played against the Jacksonville Jaguars.
--Patrick Mahomes (The KC Chiefs QB) had a salary of $9000 during week 6, when they played against the Washington Football Team.
+*Patrick Mahomes (The KC Chiefs QB) had a salary of $9000 during week 6, when they played against the Washington Football Team.
--Josh Allen (The Buffalo Bills QB) had a salary of $9000 during week 9, when they played the Jacksonville Jaguars.
+*Josh Allen (The Buffalo Bills QB) had a salary of $9000 during week 9, when they played the Jacksonville Jaguars.

 We note a positive correlation between FD salary and FD points scored.
 However, there is a lot of variability here, and a high salary is not a guarantee of a high scoring QB.